Rónán Mullen: Background

 Mullen was born in County Galway, son of Maura Hobbs and Tom Mullen.
 He grew up in Ahascragh, County Galway.
-After primary school in Kilglass National School and secondary school in Holy Rosary College in Mountbellew, he obtained a BA degree in English and French from the then University College Galway.
-Mullen was elected president of UCG Students' Union (now University of Galway Students' Union) in 1991–92.
+After primary school in Kilglass National School and secondary school in Holy Rosary College in Mountbellew, he obtained a BA degree in English and French from University College Galway.
+Mullen was elected president of UCG Students' Union in 1991–92.
 He then obtained a master's degree in journalism from Dublin City University in 1993.

 After working as a teacher for a year in Liberties Vocational School, Mullen was appointed in 1994 to the post of Administration Officer for Academic and Student Affairs in Dundalk Regional Technical College (now Dundalk Institute of Technology) where he worked until March 1996.
 From 1996 to 2001, Mullen worked in the Communications Office of the Archdiocese of Dublin and appeared as a spokesperson for the Archdiocese and Cardinal Desmond Connell.
 In 1999, he began studies for a Diploma in Legal Studies and a Barrister-at-Law degree from King's Inns.
 While studying, he and Michael Deasy were the members of the victorious King's Inns team in the Irish Times Debate in 2000.
-Mullen is the only former winner of that competition to be elected to the Oireachtas.
+Mullen was the first winner of that competition to later be elected to the Oireachtas.
 Mullen was called to the Bar of Ireland in 2003.

 In October 2001, he began a weekly column with the Irish Examiner and later moved to the Irish Daily Mail.
 He also writes occasionally for other publications, including The Irish Catholic.
 He teaches courses in Law, Communication and Personal Development in Institute of Technology, Blanchardstown in Dublin, where he has been on the staff since 2001.